timothestes/redemption-probability-simulation/readme.md

 - `--n_simulations`: Number of simulations to run (default: 5000).
 - `--n_tutors_to_try`: Space-separated list of tutor counts to try in simulations.
 - `--n_cycler_souls_to_try`: Space-separated list of cycler soul counts to try.
 - `--deck_sizes_to_try`: Space-separated list of deck sizes to try (not tested for multiple deck sizes yet).
+Lost Souls added automatically.
 - `--n_turns`: Number of turns per simulation (default: 1, not tested for above one yet).
 - `--going_first`: Flag to simulate going first in the game (which means 3 cards will not be drawn at the start of the first turn).
-- `--hopper`: Flag to include the hopper card in the deck.
+- `--hopper`: Flag to include the hopper lost soul in the deck (will not count towards Lost Soul limit).
+- `--prosperity`: Flag to include the "Prosperity" lost soul in the deck (counts towards Lost Soul limit).
 - `--virgin_birth`: Flag to include The Virgin Birth in the deck.
 - `--generate_plot`: Flag to generate a heatmap of the simulation's results.